 - (1) a narrative that contextualizes the evidence in all three criteria for review.
-In the section on professional achievement, there should be a discussion of future plans for professional work; - (2) a current curriculum vitae; - (3) copies of all annual reports which discuss teaching, professional achievement and service; - (4) copies of any Review Committee Reports; - (5) relevant course syllabi, exams, and related materials; - (6) student course evaluations with summary sheets; - (7) all peer teaching observations and evaluations during the period of review (as described in VII.I); - (8) course grade comparison sheets; - (9) summary grade reports (which may be obtained from the Dean's office) for all courses taught during the period under review;

-(10) publications, manuscripts, and other evidence of scholarship and professional achievement;

-(11) any other documentary evidence that might assist in an evaluation.
+In the section on professional achievement, there should be a discussion of future plans for professional work; - (2) a current curriculum vitae; - (3) copies of all annual reports which discuss teaching, professional achievement and service; - (4) copies of any Review Committee Reports; - (5) relevant course syllabi, exams, and related materials; - (6) student course evaluations with summary sheets; - (7) all peer teaching observations and evaluations during the period of review (as described in VII.I); - (8) course grade comparison sheets; - (9) summary grade reports (which may be obtained from the Dean's office) for all courses taught during the period under review; - (10) publications, manuscripts, and other evidence of scholarship and professional achievement; (11) any other documentary evidence that might assist in an evaluation.

-The candidate must also provide a list of 20 students who have been enrolled in one or more of the faculty member's classes since appointment as a regular faculty member.
+The candidate must also provide a list of 20 students who have been enrolled in one or more of the faculty member's classes since appointment as a regular faculty member, or for whom the faculty member served as a pre-major or major adviser.
 This list must be sent electronically to the Dean by April 30 of the second year.